alfonsobries/vue-tailwind/README.md

 Vue.use(VueTailwind, settings)
 ```

-> *Note* Using the syntax from point **2.3** is the best way to prevent a big bundle size but only if you import a couple of components.
+> *Note*: Using the syntax from point **2.3** is the best way to prevent a big bundle size but only if you import a couple of components.
 If the number of components you install increases, the recommended way to install them is to use the syntax from the points **2.1** or **2.2** to help the library reuse some code and keep the bundle size at a minimum.

 ## Theming